Pawa-IT-Solutions/cloud-mastery-docs/docs/migration-import-image.md

 *   **Name**: `cloud-mastery-image`
     *   This will be the name of the final bootable image in GCP.
-    Grant the service account storage object IAM role to the public bucket accessed at [https://console.cloud.google.com/storage/browser/cloudmastery-image](https://console.cloud.google.com/storage/browser/cloudmastery-image)
+    Grant the `Storage Object Viewer` IAM role to the VM Migration service account on the public bucket located at [https://console.cloud.google.com/storage/browser/cloudmastery-image](https://console.cloud.google.com/storage/browser/cloudmastery-image).
-    You service account for the Migrate for Virtual Machine within your project will be something like: service-10892896680@gcp-sa-vmmigration.iam.gserviceaccount.com
+    The service account name will be similar to: `service-10892896680@gcp-sa-vmmigration.iam.gserviceaccount.com`
     ![sa-account](assets/images/image-sa-account.png)

 *   **Source**: